Jesse Simpson Cymbals

-Inspired by the independent work of drum and cymbal craftsmen from George Stone, Billy Gladstone and K Zildjian Istanbul to the more contemporary Roberto Spizzichino, Arnie Lang and Matt Bettis, Jesse Simpson opened up his custom cymbal shop to fulfill a need for unique sounds that he couldn’t find in mainstream contemporary cymbals.
+Inspired by the independent work of drum and cymbal craftsmen from George Stone, Billy Gladstone and K. Zildjian Istanbul to the more contemporary Roberto Spizzichino, Arnie Lang and Johnny Craviotto, Jesse Simpson opened up his custom cymbal shop to fulfill a need for unique sounds that he couldn’t find in mainstream contemporary cymbals.

-Quick note on my YouTube channel: Click the ‘Playlist’ button in the top left or bottom right corner in the YT player to scroll through some videos of cymbals I’ve made from scratch.
-If it doesn’t say ‘sold’ it likely hasn’t, or was perhaps returned or exchanged and is worth inquiring if you’re interested.
+Quick note on my YouTube channel: Click the ‘Playlist’ button in the top right corner in the YouTube player to scroll through some videos of cymbals I’ve made from scratch.
 Hi hats are not listed in the videos because I don’t do matched pairs but there are always some in the stacks.

 PRICING AND INFORMATION

-In addition to making cymbals I can also modify them.
+In addition to making cymbals from blanks I can also modify preexisting ones.
 Lathing and rehammering can dramatically change the sound and feel of a cymbal.
 I can provide ‘before’ and ‘after’ clips of the cymbal for you until you’re satisfied with the outcome.

-Any finished modification left at my shop for more than six months unclaimed will no longer be my responsibility to keep.
-They will go to local schools or drummers in need.
+Any finished modification left unclaimed following completion at my shop for more than three (3) months will be considered abandoned and go to local schools or drummers in need.

-There’s nothing I love more than bringing some hardware back to life.
-Rethreading, drilling, extracting, you name it.
-Bring it by.
+I can absolutely bring some old hardware back to life.
+Rethreading, drilling, extracting, you name it– bring it by.